Mystc-myst/Interface/README.md

 8. Use **Export** to download a CSV copy and **Import** to merge entries from another JSON file.

 Entries are stored as an array of objects with `id`, `text` and `timestamp`.

+### Repository cleanup

+Large dependencies such as `node_modules` and the archived `lune-interface.zip` have been removed and are ignored via `.gitignore` to keep the project small and focused on the offline diary.